No Kid Hungry Summer Meals Eligibility Map

 No Kid Hungry Averaged Eligibility Map

 The No Kid Hungry Averaged Eligibility Map will show you if your summer meal site or day care home is located in an area eligible location based on the USDA Food and Nutrition Service’s averaging policy.
 To view this map, select the map layer labeled “Area Eligibility w Rural Designations'' and deselect other map layers.
+Note: If the Area Eligibility map layer is turned on but you can't see it, try zooming into the county or city level of the map.

 To get started, type the address of your day care home or summer meal site into the search bar at the top of the map.
 Look at the color (orange, blue or gray) of the Census Block Group (CBG) that your address is located in on the map.